avivace/master-thesis/README.md

-# Master Thesis
+# Experimental Anomaly Detection on CERN CMS Trigger Rates

-*Experimental Anomaly Detection on CERN CMS Trigger Rates*, a master thesis typeset in LaTeX using the memoir class.
+Source of *Experimental Anomaly Detection on CERN CMS Trigger Rates*, a master thesis typeset in LaTeX using the memoir class for my MSc in Computer Science at Università degli studi di Milano Bicocca (2019/2020).

 Prerequisites: XeLaTeX, latexmk, betterbib, latexindent, inkscape (SVG)